-It is important to be aware that even though landlords have the rights to amend their renter’s agreement contract by adding clauses the statutory rights laid down by law are always in existence and can never be written out or superseded by those added into a written or oral agreement by the landlord.
+It is important to be aware that even though landlords have the rights to amend their renter’s agreement contract by adding clauses, the statutory rights laid down in the Housing Act 1988 and any other relevant legislation are always the dominant regulations and can never be written out or superseded by those added into a written or oral agreement by the landlord.

 Tenants should be wary of landlords who try to persuade them to enter into a verbal contract or “gentleman’s agreement”, saying it’s just as good as a written agreement.
 This is not the case, having a formal, written renters contract in place gives the tenant a lot more protection in case things go wrong.
 Written agreements also allow the landlord a lot more protection too should they need to evict a nightmare tenant.